kf99916/immatch/README.md

 ---
 This project is my master thesis: [Development of SDK for Stitching Multiple Multi-touch Displays](http://ndltd.ncl.edu.tw/cgi-bin/gs32/gsweb.cgi?o=dnclcdr&s=id=%22100NTU05392017%22.&searchmode=basic).
 I hope imMatch SDK can improve the way users use their smart phones and make life better.

-If you have any question and suggestion, want to join me, or have a donation, welcome to contact me by ```kf99916@gmail.com```.
+If you have any questions and suggestions, want to join me, or have a donation, welcome to contact me by ```kf99916@gmail.com```.
 Thanks :)